 Vss.
-4,5 - He changed out of His clothes, girded Himself in a towel, and began to wash the disciples' feet.
+4,5 - He changed out of His clothes, gird Himself in a towel, and began to wash the disciples' feet.
 This was a job that would have been done by the lowliest of servants, normally done when the guests first arrived.
 Apparently, when Peter and John (Lk.
 22:8) had gone to prepare for the meal, this was overlooked.
 For whatever reason, their feet had not been washed since they had arrived.
-Though all would have been aware that this courtesy had been left undone, the disciples were not willing to volunteer to serve one another in this fashion.
+Jesus waited until after the meal began, to give them the opportunity to perform this service.
+The disciples, however, though all would have been aware that this courtesy had been left undone, were not willing to volunteer to serve one another in this fashion.
 When it was apparent that no one was going to care for the comfort of their compatriots, Jesus rose from the meal and performed this humble service.
-Once again, as He had done before in preparation for the Incarnation, "He emptied Himself, taking the form of a slave" (Phil.
+Once again, as He had done before in preparation for the Incarnation, "He emptied Himself, taking the form of a bondservant" (Phil.
 2:7).
 His action was virtually incomprehensible, even shocking, to these men who had been steeped in their tightly structured hierarchical social structure.
 Those with power and prestige did not, and were not supposed to, do such tasks.
 In their minds, He was doing a very radical, demeaning thing, entirely inappropriate for an important rabbi to "lower Himself" to do.